malicorX/ai2ai/README.md

 - possibility for intervention and "steer" in a direction
 - have a "narrator", who will output facts about the ais world
 - have internet search access
+- have wolfram alpha access
+- have it write python code and execute it
+- have it have a paypal account, buy and sell things
+- have it /reason for everything it does
+- have traits ("can play soccer")
+- have forbids ("can't code")
 - have wikipedia search access (maybe https://www.youtube.com/watch?v=KerHlb8nuVc helps here)
 - ability to "save" and "load" a run
 - speed up the whole thing